-Appendix C contains brief details of the respective responsibilities of the Trustee, the Investment Committee, the investment adviser, the Fund's actuary, the buy-in provider, the investment manager and the custodian.
-Appendix C also contains a description of the basis of remuneration of the investment adviser, the Fund's actuary, the investment manager and the custodian.
+Appendix C contains brief details of the respective responsibilities of the Trustee, the Joint Management Committee, the investment adviser, the Fund's actuary, the buy-in provider and the investment managers.
+Appendix C also contains a description of the basis of remuneration of the investment adviser, the Fund's actuary and the investment managers.